Panorama of Guatemala

-Surrounded by 3 majestic volcanoes, the ancient capital of Central America has suffered throughout its history many natural hazards: earthquakes, floods, volcanic eruptions… But Antigua is now one of the most beautiful cities in Guatemala.
+Surrounded by 3 majestic volcanoes, this ancient capital of Central America has suffered many natural disasters: earthquakes, floods, volcanic eruptions… Yet, Antigua remains one of the most beautiful cities in Guatemala.

-We invite you to discover the city which is host to more than thirty monasteries and convents and a grand cathedral in the central square.
+The city is home to more than thirty monasteries, convents and a grand cathedral in the central square.
 The cobblestone streets adjoin the colorful patios of the colonial houses.
-Stroll along the arcades of Parque Central, admiring in the distance the volcanoes Fuego, Agua and Acatenango.
+Stroll along the arcades of Parque Central, admiring the volcanoes Fuego, Agua and Acatenango in the distance.

 Day 3 : Antigua

-This morning, depart early for Pacaya Volcano with an english speaking guide , one of 3 active volcanoes in Guatemala.
-After 1h30 of transport, begin the ascent (3 hours of walk, 400 meters of altitude difference).
+This morning, depart early for Pacaya Volcano, one of 3 active volcanoes in Guatemala.
+After a 1 hour and 30 minute drive, begin the ascent (3 hours hiking, 400 meters of altitude difference).
 The hike is accessible to all and offers beautiful views of the valley and the volcanoes Agua, Fuego and Acatenango.
 At the base of the cone, observe the crater and fumaroles escaping.
 Lava flows can be seen when the volcano is active.
-Descent of the giant and return to Antigua around 13h.
-Spend you afternoon at leisure in Antigua.
+Descend the giant and return to Antigua around 1PM.
+Free afternoon to explore Antigua.

 Day 4 : Antigua

-Departure for the Mayan site of Iximché , capital of the Mayas Kaqchikel who allied themselves with the Spanish settlers facing the Maya Quiché.
+Depart for the Mayan site of Iximché, the capital city of the Mayas Kaqchikel who allied themselves with the Spanish settlers against the Maya Quiché.
 The conquistadors established the first Spanish city of the country, but the Kaqchikels revolted and burned the city in 1562.
-The site is sometimes the place of Mayan rituals practiced by shamans and locals.
+The site is sometimes the place of Mayan rituals practiced by shamans and locals alike!

 Emblematic Lake Atitlan:

-We continue for Lake Atitlan, a true symbol of Guatemala.
-This beautiful lake is nestled between 3 volcanoes at 1600 meters above sea level – the panoramas are magnificent.
+Continue on to Lake Atitlan, a true symbol of Guatemala.
+This beautiful lake is nestled between 3 volcanoes at 1,600 meters above sea level–the panoramic views are magnificent!
 There are many small villages that sit on shores of the lake, often only accessible by boat.
-Here they celebrate local festivals and host markets rooted in tradition.
+Here, they celebrate local festivals and host markets rooted in tradition.